Home Compare ALLN.SW vs VNA.DE

 Allreal Holding vs Vonovia: Which Stock Looks Stronger in 2026?

-Allreal holds the cleaner structural position, with the lead spread across stability and growth.
-Vonovia SE does not offset that deficit through any equally strong structural edge elsewhere.
+Allreal holds the cleaner structural position, with the lead spread across stability and profitability.
+Vonovia SE still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — Allreal holds the more constructive position.
 That puts structure and market broadly in agreement — Allreal's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.